-U.S. Bureau of Refugees, Freedmen, and Abandoned Lands (RG 105): Georgia Archives only has those microfilm publications which pertain to Georgia records.
+U.S. Bureau of Refugees, Freedmen, and Abandoned Lands: Georgia Archives only has limited microfilm publications which pertain to Georgia records.

-Federal Records U.S. Adjutant General’s Office (RG 94): The Negro in the Military Service of the United States, 1639-1886.
+Federal Records U.S. Adjutant General’s Office: The Negro in the Military Service of the United States, 1639-1886.
 M858.
 5 Rolls.
 (Georgia Archives Microfilm #231/1-5) This microfilm publication reproduces the seven volumes (eight bound parts) of records compiled for publication by the Colored Troops Division of the Adjutant General’s Office.

 U.S. Department of the Interior (RG 48): African Slave Trade and Negro Colonization, Records of, 1854-1872.
 M160.
 10 Rolls.
 (Georgia Archives Microfilm #231/6-15) This microfilm publication reproduces three bound volumes and some unbound records of the Office of the Secretary of the Interior relating to the suppression of the slave trade and the colonization of recaptured and free blacks.

-U.S. Judge Advocate General – Army (RG 153): Records Relating to the Army Career of Henry Ossian Flipper, 1873-1882.
-T1027.
-1 Roll (Georgia Archives Microfilm #159/60) This microfilm publication reproduces records relating to the Army career of Henry Ossian Flipper, born to slave parents in Thomasville, Georgia.
-He was the first black graduate of the U.S. Military Academy.
-Manuscripts / Private Papers These records include private, business, and school records.
-These collections are indexed by main entry, by geographic location, by subject, by chronological dates, and by the type of forms used (such as diaries, ledgers, etc.).
+These records include private, business, and school records.
+The collections are indexed by main entry, by geographic location, by subject, by chronological dates, and by the types of forms used (such as diaries, ledgers, etc.).
 Some collections are available in original format, while others are available solely on microfilm.
 Manuscript collections are searchable in the book (GIL) catalog.

 Cemeteries and Churches: The Archives has a variety of church records available in original format and on microfilm.
 These collections are available by denomination, by geographic location, and under the subject heading “Afro-Americans–Churches & Synagogues”.
 The researcher should keep in mind that many churches in Georgia had both white and black members, and in some cases, slaves and/or freedmen were not allowed to have a separate church body.
 Church minutes usually list members, and often indicate race and legal status (free or slave).